Extensions of homomorphisms between localities: Localities and fusion systems

 \begin{definition} A map $\alpha\colon\L\longrightarrow\tL$ is called a \emph{homomorphism of partial groups} if \begin{enumerate} \item $\D\alpha^* \subseteq \tD$; and \item $\Pi(w)\alpha = \tPi(w\alpha^*)$ for every $w \in \D$. \end{enumerate} If moreover $\D\alpha^* = \tD$, then we say that $\alpha$ is a \emph{projection} of partial groups.
 If $\alpha$ is injective and $\D\alpha^*=\tD$, then $\alpha$ is called an \emph{isomorphism}.
 The isomorphisms of partial groups from $\L$ to itself are called \emph{automorphisms} and the set of these automorphisms is denoted by $\Aut(\L)$.

 For any homomorphism $\alpha\colon\L\longrightarrow\tL$, we call $\ker(\alpha)=\{f\in\L\colon f\alpha=\One\}$ the \emph{kernel} of $\alpha$. \end{definition}

 Notice that every projection $\L\longrightarrow\tL$ is surjective, as $\tD$ contains all the words of length one.
 In particular, every isomorphism is a bijection.
-In fact, we have the following characterization of isomorphisms.
+In fact, there is the following characterization of isomorphisms.

 \begin{lemma} A map $\alpha\colon \L\longrightarrow\tL$ is an isomorphism of partial groups if and only if $\alpha$ is bijective and $\alpha$ and $\alpha^{-1}$ are both homomorphisms of partial groups. \end{lemma}